hroglardev/Library/README.md

 It also declares the displayBooks function that clears the the grid and iterates over the library.

-On each iterationm it creates a card passing the book, the index and the grid as elements.
+On each iteration it creates a card passing the book, the index and the grid as elements.

 Finally it calls the function for the initial cards to be displayed.